About Road Cycling in Slovenia

 The safest road you can take when planning a visit to a foreign country is always trusting the local professionals who know it well.
 Based on our experience of working in the industry for many years, we prepared plans for some of the best road cycling holidays in Slovenia.

-We find the most suitable accommodation for you by working closely with the local providers, take care of the baggage transport from one place to another, and provide you with an extensive guide on the stages you will take on your journey.
+We find the most suitable accommodation for you by working closely with the local providers, taking care of the baggage transport from one place to another, and providing you with an extensive guide on the stages you will take on your journey.

 We also recommend that you book with us some months in advance.
 Booking in the winter for the upcoming summer gives us more time to properly address your wishes and prepare a plan for you.
 There is also more flexibility with the accommodations, as they can get quite busy by the time the summer nears.